ankursoni/aws-eks-boilerplate/README.md

 # - 's3_bucket_name' is the globally unique s3 bucket name for e.g. demo-s3-t1234

 # - 'create_bastion' is true / false for creating the bastion hosts i.e. ec2 instances in private and public subnets
-# - bastion_key_pair_name is the name of key pair used by ec2 instance for ssh into bastion hosts for e.g. access_key.
+# - 'bastion_key_pair_name' is the name of key pair used by ec2 instance for ssh into bastion hosts for e.g. access_key.
 This has to be created beforehand by the user: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html

 # - 'create_eks_cluster' is true / false for creating the eks cluster
+# - 'eks_managed_instance_types' contains the instance types to choose from
 # - 'eks_managed_capacity_type' is either 'SPOT' or 'ON_DEMAND' (default)

 ```